redis/redis-doc/commands/client-tracking.md

 * `BCAST`: enable tracking in broadcasting mode.
 In this mode invalidation messages are reported for all the prefixes specified, regardless of the keys requested by the connection.
 Instead when the broadcasting mode is not enabled, Redis will track which keys are fetched using read-only commands, and will report invalidation messages only for such keys.
 * `PREFIX <prefix>`: for broadcasting, register a given key prefix, so that notifications will be provided only for keys starting with this string.
 This option can be given multiple times to register multiple prefixes.
 If broadcasting is enabled without this option, Redis will send notifications for every key.
 * `OPTIN`: when broadcasting is NOT active, normally don't track keys in read only commands, unless they are called immediately after a `CLIENT CACHING yes` command.
-* `OPTOUT`: when broadcasting is NOT active, normally track keys in read only commands, unless they are called immediately after a `CLIENT CACHING off` command.
+* `OPTOUT`: when broadcasting is NOT active, normally track keys in read only commands, unless they are called immediately after a `CLIENT CACHING no` command.
 * `NOLOOP`: don't send notifications about keys modified by this connection itself.

 @return